Dominion Anime Review

 Quick Review

-If you're a fan of Shirow's manga work, you definitely shouldn't miss Dominion--it's one of the most faithful anime adaptations--and anybody who enjoys a light comedy with a bit of a sadistic streak and a dose of convoluted plot and philosophy should give it a look.
+If you're a fan of Shirow's manga, you definitely shouldn't miss Dominion--it's one of the most faithful anime adaptations of his manga work--and anybody who enjoys a light comedy with a bit of a sadistic streak and a dose of convoluted plot and philosophy should give it a look.

 Full Review

-Of the half-dozen or so animated incarnations of Masamune Shirow's work in existence as of this writing, Dominion is probably the most true to his original vision (one of his earliest comics), despite the huge budgets and critical acclaim of several of the others.
-Not to say that Dominion is the best of the lot, but it captures his comedy-sprinkled drama and the feel of the original manga version very well, despite some significant changes to the story.
-Most of the other animated adaptations (Ghost in the Shell and its sequel most notably) diverge widely from the original comics.
+Of the half-dozen or so animated incarnations of Masamune Shirow's work in existence as of this writing, Dominion is probably the most true to the manga original (one of his earliest).
+Not to say that Dominion is the best of the lot, but it captures his comedy-sprinkled drama and the feel of the manga version (which it is effectively a prequel to) very well.
+Most of the other animated adaptations diverge widely, at least in mood, from the manga they're based on, regardless of critical acclaim and huge budgets.

 It's also worth noting that Dominion is the most humorous of Shirow's comics, and definitely the funniest of those that have been animated, although the heavy philosophy that marks his other works does creep in.

-There are two story arcs in this series, and they are somewhat different in mood.
-The first, though it has a few introspective moments, is basically high comedy: There are tank chases, hilarious (if a bit unsettling, particularly in light of more recent events) interrogation scenes, and a generally high spirited mood.
-The second story arc is no slouch on fun or humor, either, but it delves more deeply than you'd expect into the history of a seemingly very superficial bad guy.
-This unexpected philosophical mood will no doubt put off some people who came looking for empty comedy, but it does match Shirow's knack for blending comedy and complex storylines together.
-About the only thing that bothered me was the very ambiguous ending (heck, the whole story was pretty obtuse), but even that somehow seemed to fit.
+There are two story arcs in this series, of somewhat differing mood.
+The first, though it has a few introspective moments, is basically high comedy: There are tank chases, cheerfully sadistic (if a bit unsettling, particularly in light of more recent events) interrogation scenes, and a generally high-spirited mood.
+The second story arc is no slouch on fun or humor, either, but it delves more deeply than you'd expect into the backstory of a seemingly superficial bad guy.
+This unexpected philosophical twist will no doubt put off some people who came looking for empty comedy, but it does match Shirow's knack for blending comedy and complex storylines together.
+About the only thing that bothered me was the very ambiguous ending (heck, the whole story is pretty obtuse), but even that somehow seems to fit, and of course you can read the manga to see what happens next.

 As with any good anime tale, the thing that really makes Dominion a keeper is the characters.
-The character designs are memorable and more or less true to Shirow's; whimsical, funny, and all around cute.
-But even though this is a comedy series, they still have plenty of personality, and in a couple of cases, more depth than you'd think (how many comedy series have you seen that spent a significant portion of their running time looking at the traumatic past of the villain?).
+Although it's a comedy series, the cast has plenty of personality, and in a couple of cases, more depth than you'd think (how many comedies spend a significant portion of their running time looking at the traumatic past of the villain?).
+That unusual focus on the villains as more than just antagonists--they're more central than any of the secondary Tank Police members--is a distinguishing point carried over from the manga.

-Other characters, of course, are just silly caricatures, but you've gotta love them anyway--who can resist the tank-loving Captain Britain or lovable anime-everyguy Al. Al, in fact, deserves an honorable mention in the "poor anime guy fighting for the heart of the girl who doesn't seem to notice him" category; this guy isn't up against the girl's dream hunk, her family, or even her job--he's got a miniature patrol tank to compete with (and unsuccessfully at that).
+Other characters, of course, are just silly caricatures, but you've gotta love them anyway--who can resist the tank-loving Captain Brenten or lovable anime-everyguy Al. Al, in fact, deserves an honorable mention in the "poor guy fighting for the heart of the girl who doesn't seem to notice him" category; this guy isn't up against the girl's dream hunk, her family, or even her job--he's got a miniature patrol tank to compete with.
+Unsuccessfully at that--the ongoing refusal to let human romance ruin the tank-love is a high point.

-In all, Dominion is well worth a look if you enjoy light, wacky (and occasionally a bit sadistic) comedy with an occasional dose of convoluted plot and philosophy, though the second half of the story is a bit slower and more philosophical than the first, so come prepared.
-If you're a fan of Shirow's manga work, you definitely shouldn't miss Dominion, and it may be worth adding to your collection.
+In all, Dominion is well worth your time if you enjoy light, wacky, occasionally sadistic comedy mixed with a stiff dose of convoluted plot and philosophy.
+The second half of the story is a bit slower and more philosophical than the first, so come prepared, but it's good fun all the way through.
+If you're a fan of Shirow's manga work, you definitely shouldn't miss Dominion, and it should be worth adding to your collection.

 Related Recommendations

-If you enjoyed the manga series, have a look at this, but be warned that the plot is a lot different.
-You might also want to have a look at Shirow's other stories, Appleseed, Black Magic M-66, and Ghost in the Shell, but keep in mind that all of those are more serious stories.
+If you enjoyed the manga series, have a look at this, but be warned that the plot is a lot different, as it is effectively a prequel.
+You might also want to have a look at Shirow's other stories--Appleseed, Black Magic M-66, and Ghost in the Shell--but keep in mind that all of those are more serious, and the anime adaptations are even more serious than the manga originals.

 Notes and Trivia